LSEG-API-Samples/Article.RDP.Java.HistoricalPricingEvents/README.md

-# Article.EDP.Java.HistoricalPricingEvents
+# Article.RDP.Java.HistoricalPricingEvents
+The full article is available at
-Created by Platform Services GitHub tool on Tue Jun 11 2019 This application requires EDPToken.java and Utils.java which can be download from https://github.com/TR-API-Samples/Article.EDP.Java.EDPToken
+This application requires RDPToken.java and Utils.java which can be download from [https://github.com/LSEG-Samples/Article.EDP.Java.EDPToken](https://github.com/LSEG-API-Samples/Article.RDP.Java.RDPToken)